Motivating Effort with Information about Future Rewards: Binary-Nonstationary Case

+The threshold $\hat{\mu}$ also reveals the limitations of static disclosure, demonstrating the need for dynamic information provision.
+Under a static policy, the agent may still quit the high-quality task before completion.
+For example, Figure \ref{fig:WKGl} illustrates the optimal static information policy (which we still call $\operatorname{KG}$).
 The solid curve represents the principal's value without persuasion.
-For $\mu\le \hat{\mu}$, the agent shirks immediately, and the principal's value is zero.
+For $\mu\le \hat{\mu}$, the agent quits immediately, and the principal's value is zero.
 As $\mu$ rises from $\hat{\mu}$ to one, the agent works increasingly longer, so the principal's value also rises.
 The dashed line segment, formed by the concavification of the solid curve, represents the principal's gain from persuasion.
-In particular, the optimal static information policy $\operatorname{KG}$ ``targets'' at some belief $\mu^*\in\kh{\hat{\mu},1}$.
-This implies that the agent does not complete the task for sure even if he starts working, since he plans to shirk at a finite time $\overline{t}\kh{\mu^*}$ if the task is not completed.
+In particular, $\operatorname{KG}$ raises the agent's belief to some $\mu^*>\hat{\mu}$ to induce working, but the agent still plans to quit at time $\overline{t}\kh{\mu^*}$ if the task has not been completed by then.
+Under any static information policy, the only way to guarantee completion of the high-quality task is initial full disclosure (to push the belief to one), which is too costly.

-This situation is easily improved using dynamic information policies.
-For example, suppose that in addition to the initial disclosure that motivates the agent to start working, the principal also fully discloses the task quality at time $\overline{t}\kh{\mu^*}$, when the agent was about to shirk.
-If the agent is informed that the task quality is high, he will continue to complete the task for sure.
-Note that the agent is still willing to work until time $\overline{t}\kh{\mu^*}$ if he starts working since this dynamic information policy provides strictly stronger incentives than the optimal static one.
-For the same reason, following this information policy yields a strictly positive ex ante payoff for the agent, so the principal has room for improvement.
+Dynamic disclosure overcomes this limitation.
+Continuing the above example, suppose that in addition to the initial disclosure that motivates the agent to start working, the principal also commits to fully disclose the task quality at time $\overline{t}\kh{\mu^*}$ (the agent's planned quitting time) if the task is still incomplete.
+If the task has high quality, the agent will learn this at $\overline{t}\kh{\mu^*}$ and thus continue working until eventual completion.
+If the task has low quality, the principal's disclosure at $\overline{t}\kh{\mu^*}$ simply causes the agent to quit (which he was going to do anyway).
+Crucially, the agent knows this disclosure plan from the start, so he is willing to work until time $\overline{t}\kh{\mu^*}$ since the dynamic plan only strengthens his incentives to continue compared to the static policy.
+For the same reason, following this information policy yields a strictly positive ex ante payoff for the agent, giving the principal room for improvement.